-DB USA Corp. projects credit losses under stress using an expected loss approach, where expected losses depend on the probability of default, loss given default, and exposure at default.
-These risk parameters are projected under stress and then utilized to estimate DB USA Corp.'s potential net charge-offs ("NCOs"), allowance for loan and lease losses ("ALLL"), and provision for loan and lease losses ("PLLL") over the nine-quarter projection horizon.
+DB USA Corp. projects credit losses under stress using an expected loss approach, where expected losses depend on the probability of default ("PD"), loss given default ("LGD"), and exposure at default ("EAD").
+These risk parameters are projected under stress and then utilized to estimate DB USA Corp.'s potential net charge-offs ("NCOs"), Allowance for Loan and Lease Losses ("ALLL"), and Provision for Loan and Lease Losses ("PLLL") over the nine-quarter projection horizon.

 DB USA Corp. utilizes a suite of estimation approaches that reflect the characteristics and risks of each of DB USA Corp.'s sub-portfolios.
 The estimation approaches link variables (which may include macroeconomic and loan level variables) to the scenario-dependent projections.
-The macroeconomic variables considered include, but are not limited to: Gross Domestic Product, the U.S. unemployment rate, House Price Index, and Commercial Real Estate Price Index.
+The macroeconomic variables considered include, but are not limited to: Gross Domestic Product, the US unemployment rate, House Price Index, and Commercial Real Estate Price Index.

-With respect to CVA exposure and counterparty default loss ("CDL") exposure, DB USA Corp. incorporated counterparty credit risk impacts into its 2018 mid-cycle DFAST results under the BHC SA scenario through an instantaneous GMS scenario.
+With respect to credit valuation adjustment ("CVA") exposure and counterparty default exposure, DB USA Corp. incorporated counterparty credit risk impacts into its 2019 mid-cycle DFAST results under the BHC severely adverse scenario through an instantaneous GMS scenario.